glankk/gz/INSTALL.md

 There are two methods of using this software, described below.

 ### Using gz with a Gameshark
 *Note: Gameshark support has been deprecated.
-It is still provided, but untested and without guarantees.*
+It is still provided, but without guarantees.*

 You will need:
 - An N64 with a supported game cartridge, and an Expansion Pak.
 - A Gameshark with a functional parallel port (note that some 3.3s only have dummy ports).